The joint bidiagonalization method for large GSVD computations in finite precision: The JBD method for the GSVD computation

 \subsection{Convergence, accuracy and reorthogonalization}

-In the presence of rounding errors, the behavior of the algorithm may deviate far from the ideal case.
-For simplicity, we only consider the rounding errors appeared in the JBD process, while the procedures of computing the SVD of $B_{k}$ and $\widehat{B}_{k}$, and the computation of $x_{i}^{(k)}$, $y_{i}^{(k)}$ and $z_{i}^{(k)}$ are assumed to be implemented in exact arithmetic.
+In the presence of rounding errors, the behavior of the JBD algorithm may deviate from that in exact arithmetic.
+As mentioned previously, we only consider the rounding errors in the JBD process, and assume that the SVDs of $B_{k}$ and $\bar{B}_{k}$ are computed accurately, so are $x_{i}^{(k)}$, $y_{i}^{(k)}$ and $z_{i}^{(k)}$.

 First, we investigate the convergence of the computed generalized singular values using the SVD of $B_{k}$.
 Since $c_{i}^{2}+s_{i}^{2}=1$, in order to compute the generalized singular value $\{c_{i}, s_{i}\}$, we only need to compute $c_{i}$, which is a singular value of $Q_{A}$.
-Note that $c_{i}^{(k)}$, which is the singular value of $B_{k}$, is actually a Ritz value of $Q_{A}$, due to that the process of computing $B_{k}$ can be treated as the Lanczos bidiagonalization of $Q_{A}$ with rounding error $O(\lVert \underline{B}_{k}^{-1}\lVert\epsilon)$.
-The convergence of Ritz values of $Q_{A}$ is mainly impacted by two factors: (1) the Ritz values approximating the extreme singular values of $Q_{A}$ will converge rapidly, while the interior singular values will converge more slowly; (2) if the singular value is well separated from others, then the corresponding Ritz values converge more rapidly, otherwise converge more slowly.
-Hence, if we compute $c_{i}$ by the SVD of $B_{k}$, the Ritz values approximating the extreme generalized singular values of $\{A,L\}$ will converge rapidly, while the interior ones will converge more slowly.
+Note that $c_{i}^{(k)}$, the singular value of $B_{k}$, is a computed Ritz value of $Q_{A}$, due to the property that the $k$-step JBD process for computing $B_{k}$ is Lanczos bidiagonalization applied to $Q_{A}$ with the rounding error $O(\lVert \underline{B}_{k}^{-1}\lVert\epsilon)$; see Theorem~\ref{thm3.1}.
+In exact arithmetic, it is shown in \cite{JiaYang2020} that the eigenvalues of $B_k^TB_k$ are the Ritz values of $Q_A^TQ_A$ with respect to the Krylov subspace generated by $Q_A^Tb, (Q_A^TQ_A)Q_A^Tb,\ldots,(Q_A^TQ_A)^{k-1} Q_A^Tb$ and the $k$-step lower bidiagonalization of $Q_A$ is equivalent to the symmetric Lanczos process applied to $Q_A^TQ_A$ and the starting vector $Q_A^Tb/\|Q_A^Tb\|$ that generates the symmetric tridiagonal matrix $B_k^TB_k$ and an orthonormal basis matrix $V_k$ of the aforementioned Krylov subspace.
+Therefore, the convergence theory of the symmetric Lanczos method applies (cf. \cite{Parlett1980,Saad1980}), and the singular values of $B_k$ generally favor some largest and smallest ones of $Q_A$.
+More convergence results and details have been given in \cite{jia2020a,jia2020,JiaYang2020}.
+In finite precision, typical convergence features of the symmetric Lanczos method carry over to our case, which include: (a) the computed Ritz values generally favor the extreme singular values of $Q_{A}$, while interior singular values are hard to be approximated; (b) if the extreme singular values of $Q_A$ are better separated one another, the corresponding computed Ritz values converge more rapidly.
+As a result, if we compute $c_{i}$ by the SVD of $B_{k}$, the computed Ritz values approximating the extreme generalized singular values of $\{A,L\}$ will first converge generally.